cogini/elixir-deploy-template/README.md

 This can be the same as the web server or a separate server.

-Set up the server, e.g. install ASDF:
+Set up the build server:

 ```shell
 ansible-playbook -u root -v -l build-servers playbooks/setup-build.yml -D
 ```

+This sets up the build environment, e.g. install ASDF.
+It also installs PostgreSQL, assuming we are running the web app on the same server.

-Configure `config/prod.secret.exs` on the build server.
+Configure `config/prod.secret.exs` on the build server:

 ```shell
 ansible-playbook -u $USER -v -l build-servers playbooks/config-build.yml -D
 ```

-See below for discussion about managing secrets.
+Again, see below for discussion about managing secrets.

 ## Build the app